cvickery/transfer_app/_DEVELOPMENT_NOTES_.md

   A bogus component is one where the course_id does not match the institution/discipline/catalog number.
   - The app uses the course_id.

-There is at least one observed case where it looks like two unrelated rules have been combined.
+There is at least two observed cases where it looks like two unrelated rules have been combined.
+(Anthropology courses transferring from QCC to QNS.)

+There are 184 undergraduate courses with catalog numbers that have decimal points in them, (including a "SPAN SPAN." at BKL).
+164 of these courses appear in sending rules; two of them appear in receiving rules.
+They mess up the search for courses by level (100-level, etc.)

 There are ### missing rules.

 2017-12-09
 Full version of app ready for wider audience testing.